ooq/kritis/docs/tutorial.md

         EOF
         ```

-        This `AttestationAuthority` will create [Attestation Note](https://github.com/grafeas/grafeas#definition-of-terms) in project specified in `$PROJECT` variable and attest valid images using the secret `my-attestor` which we created.
+        This `Attestor` will create [Attestation Note](https://github.com/grafeas/grafeas#definition-of-terms) in project specified in `$PROJECT` variable and attest valid images using the secret `my-attestor` which we created.

 1. Copy a vulnerable image.